GabDug/sync-pre-commit-lock/README.md

 - [ ] Upload build artifacts on GitHub release
 - [ ] Add a changelog
 - [ ] Add "E2E" tests
-- [ ] Add PDM scripts for dev and CI
+- [X] Add PDM scripts for dev and CI
 - [ ] Add docs

 ### Features or fixes

 - [ ] Create a more verbose command
 - [ ] Add support for other lockfiles / project managers (pipenv, flit, hatch, etc.)
+- [X] Add a PDM/Poetry CLI command to sync manually
 - [ ] Add a dedicated CLI command to manage sync/install
 - [ ] Expose a pre-commit hook to sync the lockfile
 - [ ] Support nested params for some repos?
 Like mypy types